UIUC-iSchool-DataViz/fall2021-acg-acu/week10/lecture19.md

  * Reaction to new, incoming data
  * Modify based on some set of inputs that can't be bound to vega-lite events
  * Static visualization, changing view

 ---

+## Updating Data in vega-lite

+We can change the visible data in vega-lite.
+We'll do this with some simple data, and then try our hand at a simple role playing game.

+---